ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

    than 0 since a fraction with 0 in the denominator is not valid.
 Try to guess what it will print before you run it.
 Hint!
 Remember to start with the ``main`` method!
-You can also view it in the Java visualizer by clicking on the Code Lens button below.
+You can also view it in the Java visualizer by clicking on the Show CodeLens button below.
    ~~~~
    public class Fraction
    {